 Understanding Ingredient Lists

 Alternately, the company can perform an AAFCO protocol feeding trial which is the preferred method for substantiating nutritional claims.
 Feeding trials are more expensive and involved than simply formulating a food, but provide information about palatability and bioavailability.
 A combination of these two methods may provide the most complete information about a specific nutrient profile.

 Deciphering dog food labels can be quite challenging.
 It is always best to evaluate and compare dog foods by accessing the dry matter analyses.
-Reputable pet food companies are transparent in the data they supply about their dog food products, and are generally willing to provide dry matter data.
-Your veterinarian can not only help you sort through the information on dog food labels, but can guide your nutritional choices based on what is most appropriate for your dog based on breed, age, and lifestyle.
+Reputable pet food companies are transparent in the data they supply about their dog food products and are generally willing to provide dry matter data.
+Your veterinarian can not only help you sort through the information on dog food labels, but can also guide your nutritional choices based on what is most appropriate for your dog based on breed, age, and lifestyle.
 It is always best to tailor the nutrient profile to the individual dog as much as possible in order to avoid both deficiencies and excesses of particular nutrients.
 For example, performance dogs have unique nutritional requirements.
-For more information on this topic, see the article “Nutritional Needs of Performance Dogs.”
+For more information on this topic, see the handout "Nutritional Needs of Performance Dogs".
 Take advantage of the nutritional training and expertise your veterinarian possesses.